Arthritis

 What is Arthritis?

-Arthritis is the term for a group of conditions that damage joints, causing pain, stiffness and reduced mobility.
+Arthritis is the term for a group of conditions that damage joints, causing pain, stiffness, and reduced mobility.
 It affects 34% of the people in Calgary.
-Arthritis does not discriminate, it can affect children, adults, athletes and the elderly.
-Severe cases of arthritis can result in chronic pain, causing patients to have difficulty in performing the simplest of activities.
+Arthritis does not discriminate, it can affect children, adults, athletes, and the elderly.
+Severe cases of arthritis can result in chronic pain, causing patients to have difficulty performing the simplest of activities.

-There are many option for arthritis treatment in Calgary.
-In this article we will be discussing in detail the types, symptoms, treatments and risk factors for arthritis.
+There are many options for arthritic pain treatment in Calgary.
+In this article, we will be discussing in detail the types, symptoms, treatments, and risk factors for arthritis.
 Feel free to skip over this article, if you are just looking to learn about our physiotherapy treatments for arthritis Click Here

 Rheumatoid Arthritis